 - Updated the living room fireplace.
 We painted the insert from its original brass to flat black and that made such a huge difference.
 We (Shawn) removed the big glass mirror on the wall behind the fireplace.
 It looks so much better now.
 We also added a new mantle, and I “smudged” the brick white.
 There’s still some brick showing through which I love!

 - Shaggy rug on the piano bench.
 I added a shaggy white faux sheepskin rug on the piano bench and it looks amazing!
 Sitting next to the fireplace, it really adds a modern touch to the living room, which makes me so happy!

 - Bamboo Drawer Organizers.
-I’m forever on the quest to get more organized which is why I bought these bamboo drawer organizers.
+I’m forever on the quest to get more organized which is why I bought these bamboo drawer organizers (paid link).
 Actually I got the set at Costco, but that link sends you to a set that is very comparable.
 They’re exactly what I was looking for and my drawers are looking much more organized as a result.
 Clutter be gone!

 - Modern Chair.
 I’m in love with this Barlow accent chair and hoping to have it in my office one of these days.

 Getting organized is the name of the game which also means reducing clutter.
 Now that the bedroom project is “mostly” done, I’ll be focusing my attention on some “fall cleaning” and this has me excited and inspired!

 There’s no end to the food I’m passionate about, but here are some recent favorites I want to share with you: